sodafoundation/architecture-analysis/specs/capri/OpenAPI_Design.md

 # VMware Ecosystem OpenAPI

 **Author(s)**: [zengyingzhe](https://github.com/zengyingzhe)
-This documentation serves as the design spec for OpenAPI.

 ## Summary

+This documentation serves as the design spec for VMware OpenAPI.
-OpenAPI is a framework which provides generic storage related APIs to upper VMware plugins.
+VMware OpenAPI is a framework which provides generic storage related APIs to upper VMware plugins.

 ## Motivation

-VMware is one of the most important and popular virtualization platform that depends on storage, so it is very necessory to integrate OpenSDS to VMware platform, and this will also benefit for OpenSDS' further development.
+VMware is one of the most important and popular virtualization platforms that depends on storage, so it is very necessary to integrate OpenSDS to VMware platform, and this will also benefit for OpenSDS' further development.
-To achieve various purposes, VMware supports multi types of plugins.
+To achieve various purposes, VMware supports multiple types of plugins.
 All of them rely on storage APIs to interact with backend storage system.
-So if we implement a common framework that encapsulates API details of backend storage and provision more generic interfaces, it would be much more easier for plugin developers to implement a plugin, because developers can concern more to plugin itself's logic, not stuck in communication with storage.
+So if we implement a common framework that encapsulates API details of backend storage and provisions more generic interfaces, it would be much easier for plugin developers to implement a plugin, because developers can concern more to plugin itself's logic, not stuck in communication with storage.

 ### Goals